HaxeFlixel/flixel-docs/documentation/01_tutorial/13-12-sound-and-music.html.md

 - [select.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/select.wav) - used by buttons and when the player makes a selection

-- [step.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/step.wav) - used by the player and the enemies for 'footstep' sounds
+- [step.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/step.wav) - **new!** used by the player and the enemies for 'footstep' sounds

 - [win.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/win.wav) - used when the player wins in combat